- Audiovisual Policy

 - The Library acts as a distribution point for handout materials of an educational, cultural, intellectual, charitable or recreational nature.
 Materials of a commercial nature will not be accepted.

 - The bulletin board is intended for postings.
 The literature display shelving is intended to hold pamphlets and other types of brochures for services offered to the general public.
 The green wall racks are for Library-related literature only and may not be used pursuant to this policy.

 - Display of any literature must be approved by Library staff prior to display.
 If approval is not given for display of materials, they will be discarded.

 - When space is limited, priority is given to announcements for programs and activities sponsored by Wixom groups and organizations.

-- Materials will not be returned.
+- Dated materials will be discarded after the specific advertised event has occurred.
+Materials will not be returned.